Algorius Net Viewer Manual | Device Collections

 - Hidden – list is not shown on a screen and is displayed only after clicking Devices button.

 To make device management more convenient all devices are divided into categories, for example: computers, network, links, peripherals, structures.
-Clicking the category maximizes it and shows the list of devices in it.

 You can compress My devices folder and use a link to zip file.
 Please use the content of devices.zip file in the installation folder as an example.